basho/riak_ql/docs/the_query_pipeline.md

 ## Client-to-Query Processing

-This section shows the lifecyle of an SQL `SELECT` request
+This section shows the life-cycle of an SQL `SELECT` request

 ### Client-to-Query Processing - Process Overview